-- Unless specified otherwise, all showcased tracks are available for use in gaming projects on a donation-basis; clients may donate any amount of their choosing, while all requests for the audio file must be made via the Sub-Forum linked below or by mailing team[at]highereg[dot]com.
+- Unless specified otherwise, all showcased tracks are available for use in gaming projects on a donation-basis; clients may donate any amount of their choosing, while all requests for the audio file must be made via the Contact Form linked to this page’s sidebar, or by mailing team[at]highereg[dot]com.

 - Usage of showcased tracks falls is governed by the Creative Commons — Attribution 4.0 license; their use must be credited by mentioning ‘The Mr.Reeves Project’ within all material utilising the track.

 - Rainbite Games — Slick: Ruff Justice, OST.

 - Ummagumma Games — Abadon: Guardians Rise, OST.

 - Conor McKenna — CyberThreat, Composition ‘No Chill’ Contributed.

 - Anime In Northwest Ohio — Animarathon XV: Operation Ohio, Composition ‘No Chill’ Contributed.